Advantages of Dental Bonding

 Since there is no pain involved in dental bonding, anesthesia is not necessary.
 However, if the bonding is utilized to fill the decayed tooth, numbing the area may be needed.
 Apart from that, your dentist will only remove the least amount of your enamel.

-The first step to have a dental bonding is to make a consultation with our office.
-In this way, your we can discuss with you the treatment plan you may need for your oral health problem.
+The first step to have dental bonding is to make a consultation with our office.
+In this way, we can discuss with you the treatment plan you may need for your oral health problem.
 We will evaluate the color of the composite resin to be used.
 This is to make sure that it matches the color of your natural teeth.

-Once the color is chosen that will closely match to your natural teeth’s color, we’ll etch the surface of the tooth where the bond is placed.
+Once the color is chosen that will closely match your natural teeth’s color, we’ll etch the surface of the tooth where the bond is placed.
 This is to roughen the surface.
 Then, your dentist will coat the affected tooth using a conditioning liquid so that the bonding material will adhere thoroughly.